A tree can only be straightened when it is young – Rwandan proverb

 Peace camp youth visit the National Genocide Memorial, Rwanda (Photo: Johnny Lam)

-In Rwanda, an estimated 800,000 to one million people were killed in the 1994 Genocide Against the Tutsi.
+In Rwanda, an estimated one million people were killed in the 1994 Genocide Against the Tutsi.
 In the DR Congo, over five million people died from war-related causes between 1998 – 2007, and more than 2.6 million people had been displaced (Enough Project).
 The eastern region continues to experience violence with unresolved conflict between rebel factions.
 Most alarming is the high level of sexual violence used as a tactic to terrorize and disrupt society.

 Both countries have a very young population — in Rwanda, nearly 60% are under age 25!
 Tragically though, large numbers of children are orphans, often growing up in child/youth-headed households – a legacy of the genocide, HIV/AIDS and extreme poverty.
 The story is much the same across the border in the DR Congo, with an estimated 4 million orphaned children (UNICEF).